 As a collaborative initiative of Toyota Industries, its workers’ union and health insurance association, we conduct periodic age-based health education for all associates (every five years, from the age of 30).
 To provide motivation for better health, we feed back to associates the results of an annual health checkup along with advice to improve lifestyle habits.

 In fiscal 2020, we started providing such information as physical fitness propensity scores and countermeasures, how physically fitted for work, assessment of physical fitness age and recommended exercises to increase motivation for promoting physical fitness.

+In fiscal 2022, we launched a new initiative called “KENKO Challenge 8 (8 Challenges for a Healthier Lifestyle)” in order to promote the cultivation of appropriate lifestyle habits in daily lives.
 For preventing and ameliorating symptoms of metabolic syndrome, we provide health promotion guidance to associates at the age of 39 or younger in addition to specific health guidance required by the Japanese government.
 By doing so, we encourage associates to improve lifestyle habits early on.

 Mental Health Support

 As part of mental health support activities, we have in place a system to offer early consultation through a health-related hotline.
 Other activities include upgrading our self-care/line-care education to prevent new cases of mental health problems and operation of a return-to-work support program for persons on long-term leave for prevention of relapses.
 We have successfully achieved positive results through these activities.